 Recent Posts

-- STUFF TO DO For The Rest of April
+- The First STUFF TO DO of Autumn

-- The RFC Flashback: Episode One Hundred Thirty-One
+- The RFC Flashback: Episode One Hundred Fifty-Three

-- The RFC Flashback: Episode One Hundred Thirty
+- The RFC Flashback: Episode One Hundred Fifty-Two

 I remember when Mattel got in trouble for this commercial, because GI Joes didn’t really do all that stuff.